jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 * `gs://anotherBucket/mydir/something.txt` : using a GCS bucket on GCP
 * `s3://nameOfBucket/mydir/something.txt` : using S3 bucket on AWS
 * `azblob://thatBucket/mydir/something.txt` : using an Azure bucket
-* `http://foo/bar` : file stored in git not using HTTPS
+* `http://foo/bar` : file stored in Git not using HTTPS
-* `https://foo/bar` : file stored in a git repo using HTTPS
+* `https://foo/bar` : file stored in a Git repo using HTTPS

 e.g.